 Heroin isn’t as immediately destructive as methamphetamine per se, but its physical addiction makes recovery extremely difficult and unlikely.
 For those wondering how to get sober from heroin, unlike methamphetamine, heroin withdrawal can actually result in death, which makes hospitalization and a detox regimen necessary in order to get sober.
 Though deaths from heroin withdrawal are quite rare, their occurrence points to the severe physical dependency associated with long-term heroin use.
 In addition to physical dependency, heroin destroys the heart lining and valves.
 Needle use leads to collapsed veins.
 The real danger of heroin is the risk of overdose.
 According to the University of Utah, heroin accounts for more deaths from overdose than any other drug.

-The number of dangerous drugs is astronomically high, both in the legal and illegal markets.
+The number of destructive drugs is astronomically high, both in the legal and illegal markets.
 New, more powerful prescription drugs hit the shelves regularly, while illegal drugs also continue to evolve into more deadly mixtures.
 The list seems to be never-ending and the number of lives ruined by theses substances is far to high.